muckelba/dynamic-lights-homeassistant/README.md

    ```

 > Note: You can modify the automation, but ensure you keep the `"{{trigger.json.rgb}}"` string intact.
-> Have a look at [automation-example.yaml](automation-example.yaml) for a full automation example
+> Have a look at [automation-example.yaml](automation-example.yaml) for a full automation example.

 ### 2. Spicetify Extension Installation